Optimal labelling schemes for adjacency, comparability, and reachability: Introduction

-Theorem~\ref{thm:Hfree} shows that in this regime, graphs from $\mathcal{G}$ can not only be compressed in an optimal way, but that the representation can be uniformly distributed among the vertices, with efficient encoding and decoding.
+\begin{theorem} Let $\mathcal{G}$ be a hereditary graph class.
+For each $\delta>0$, $\mathcal{G}$ has an efficient adjacency labelling scheme using $\mu_{\mathcal{G}}(n)+\delta n$ bits per vertex.
+Moreover, this can be turned into an adjacency labelling scheme using $\mu_{\mathcal{G}}(n)+o(n)$ bits per vertex, which is tight up to the $o(n)$ term. \end{theorem} Theorem~\ref{thm:Hfree} shows that in this regime, graphs from $\mathcal{G}$ can not only be compressed in an optimal way, but that the representation can be uniformly distributed among the vertices, with efficient encoding and decoding.
 To the best of our knowledge, this was already known only in the specific cases where $\mathcal{G}$ is the class of all graphs, or the class of all bipartite graphs (see~\cite{Alon17,AlstrupKaplanThorupZwick} for recent sharper results on these two classes).

 Note that Theorem~\ref{thm:Hfree} is applicable to a wide range of graph classes, for instance classes of graphs of bounded chromatic number (such as bipartite graphs), or classes of graphs excluding some (induced) subgraphs (such as perfect graphs, chordal graphs, or split graphs).
 An example is the class of \emph{string graphs on $S$} for some surface $S$, i.e.\ the class of intersection graphs of continuous curves embedded in $S$.
 It follows from \cite[Corollary 3]{AlonBaloghBollobasMorris} that for this class $\mu(n)=(1-1/\omega(S)+o(1))\cdot \tfrac{n}2$, where $\omega(S)$ denotes the size of the largest complete graph embeddable in $S$.
 Using Theorem~\ref{thm:Hfree}, this directly implies the following.